 It’s harder to develop leaders than it is to do it yourself.
 That’s why pastors hoard decisions, wrongfully thinking they are the only person qualified to make a ministry decision.
 That’s why pastors rush in to save the day rather than let others lead.
 It’s always less efficient in the short term to develop someone.

 Leadership development is also hard because it requires patience.
 It requires more patience to wait until God brings the leader than it does force a program off the ground.
-Too many ministries are started in hopes someone will see effectiveness and want to take the reigns.
+Too many ministries are started in hopes that someone will see effectiveness and want to take the reigns.
 Instead, the leaderless ministry usually flounders, taking precious resources and yielding limited results.

 #5 – The ministries of the church don’t match the needs of the community.

 In Church Unique, Will Mancini says every church needs to develop their own Kingdom Concept – a unique mix of the churches strengths and the needs of the community.

 If your church isn’t growing, maybe you’re offering too many ministries and programs simply because they are accepted ministry norms.
 If sixteen churches in your community are doing a Vacation Bible School this summer, will one more really meet a need?
 If the local food pantry has the infrastructure to meet the need, do you really need to enter the arena?